We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In fact, with an upright storage conversion kit, you can even store the Hydrow vertically.

-Additionally, you’ll spend $38 per month for the Hydrow membership, which delivers the workouts either to your machine or the mobile app.
+When deciding if this fits in your budget, don’t forget, you’ll also spend $38 per month or $456 per year for the Hydrow membership, which delivers the workouts either to your machine or the mobile app.

 The good news?
 You can create multiple profiles with one membership, so both my husband and I have access to the workouts and can track our progress individually.

-For someone who has never rowed for fitness, the Hydrow made it easy to start.
+For someone who has never rowed for fitness, I found it easy to start with the Hydrow.
 It’s so far from the rowing machines I remember using at the gym — even those with actual water in the pulley system.